Quuxplusone/Advent/adventure-family-tree/field-guide.md

 - LUPI0440: WOOD0350, plus spider maze (_tangled web of intersecting passages_), sewer maze

-- MCDO0551: LONG0501, plus kaleidoscopic garden of the elves
+- MCDO0551: WOOD0350, plus kaleidoscopic garden of the elves

 - PLAT0550: WOOD0350, plus fog room, enchanted catacombs, ice maze (_THURB_)

-- WOOD0350: CROW0000, plus twisty passages all different
+- WOOD0350 (LONG0501): CROW0000, plus twisty passages all different

 ### Musical instruments

 - LUPI0440 (ARNA0660): There is a _little horn_ toted by the dwarves, which they'll drop if killed.
     You can BLOW HORN to summon a random number of angry dwarves.
 It has no other effect.

-- LONG0501 (MCDO0551, LONG0751): The silver bars are replaced with a _delicate lyre_, which is a treasure.
+- LONG0501 (LONG0751, MCDO0551, ROBE0665): The silver bars are replaced with a _delicate lyre_, which is a treasure.
     You must PLAY LYRE to get past the black dog at the Styx.
 The diamonds are replaced with a _silver horn_, which is also a treasure.
 You must PLAY HORN or BLOW HORN above the Shell Room to knock down a wall.

+- ROBE0665: Same as LONG0501, but this time the lyre replaces the diamonds and the silver horn is moved to the "windy passage" east of the Blue Grotto.

 ### Safes

-- LONG0501 (MCDO0551, LONG0751): There is a wall safe in the Well House,
+- LONG0501 (LONG0751, MCDO0551): There is a wall safe in the Well House,
     initially hidden behind a poster.
 Most treasures must be deposited in the safe, rather than simply on the floor of the Well House.
     It is opened with a combination.